BitCANN/bitcann-contracts/README.md

 |---|--------|---------|
 | x | UTXO from self | Back to self |

-- **burn**: This allows the owner of the domain to renounce ownership OR if the domain has been inactive for > 2 years then anyone can burn the domain allowing for a new auction.
+- **burn**: This allows the owner of the domain to renounce ownership OR if the domain has been inactive for > `inactivityExpiryTime` then anyone can burn the domain allowing for a new auction.

 Transaction Structure:
 | # | Inputs | Outputs |